 Luigi Barzini's The Italians

-- Genesis, Exodus, one of the Synoptic Gospels (i.e. one of Matthew, Mark, or Luke), Gospel of John, Acts of the Apostles
+- From the Bible: Genesis, Exodus, one of the Synoptic Gospels (i.e. Matthew, Mark, or Luke), Gospel of John, Acts of the Apostles

 We read the second book of Lingua Latina, Lingua Latina per se illustrata: Roma Aeterna, together in Rome.
 If you haven't already, we also recommend that you read Lingua Latina per se illustrata: Familia Romana.
 If you feel the need to brush up on your Latin more before you arrive, we recommend the following: